gerardobort/ofxStereoCam180/README.md

 3. ofxVideoRecorder for video recording / live streamming
 4. ofSphere / ofBox for skydome
 5. OpenGL 3.2 - GLSL v150 for image rectification
+6. ffmpeg - video encoding / streaming

+## Next Steps
+1. Generate real-time video straming for mobile devices (cardboard)
+2. Transmit sphere texture instead of rectified captures, in order to make rectification on the mobile device and have real-time tilt/rotation.
+2. Build 360º views using an array of 4-5 cameras.

 :hamburger: